DoTheEvo/selfhosted-apps-docker/minecraft/readme.md

 Setup a DNS A-record for you subdomain - `minecraft.example.com` Will work fine if using default port `25565`<br>
-If you would want to use different port, but also would prefer your users to not need to enter `minecraft.example.com:30108` then google "minecraft srv record" and you should find the correct settings.<br>
+If you would want to use a different port, but also would prefer your users to not need to enter `minecraft.example.com:30108` then google "minecraft srv record" and you should find correct settings.<br>
 Like [this one](https://i.imgur.com/hDhZQ.png).

 # Plugins

-This setup is written in august 2022<br>
-1.19.2 is the latest build

 * [multiverse core](https://dev.bukkit.org/projects/multiverse-core)
 * [multiverse portals](https://dev.bukkit.org/projects/multiverse-portals)